 HOMETOWN: Ridgewood, New Jersey PERSONAL PASSIONS: Travel, History, Food

-Steve graduated from Washington University in St. Louis with a Bachelor of Arts in Architecture in 1986 and a Masters of Architecture from Rice University in 1989.
+Steve graduated from Washington University in St. Louis with a Bachelor of Arts in Architecture in 1986 and a Master of Architecture from Rice University in 1989.
 He joined Mackey Mitchell in 1996, was named Principal in 2008, and in 2013 was unanimously elected President of the company.

-With a primary focus on student housing projects for higher education clients, Steve’s depth and breadth of experience in all phases of project development enables him to lead teams with confidence and a well honed ability to listen.
-He has a steady and deliberate nature coupled with a witty sense of humor, and is dedicated to working with the team and client to find solutions that are uniquely appropriate and specifically tailored to their needs.
+With a primary focus on student housing projects for higher education clients, Steve’s depth and breadth of experience in all phases of project development enables him to lead teams with confidence and a well-honed ability to listen.
+He has a steady and deliberate nature coupled with a witty sense of humor and is dedicated to working with the team and client to find solutions that are uniquely appropriate and specifically tailored to their needs.

-As an architect with a passion for history, Steve relishes in digging deep to better understand the key attributes that contribute to the culture and sense of a place unique to each institution.
+As an architect with a passion for history, Steve relishes digging deep to better understand the key attributes that contribute to the culture and sense of a place unique to each institution.
 He is a former Kirkwood Landmarks Commissioner and volunteer advisor to the Holy Trinity Catholic Church Renovation Committee in Old North St Louis.